-- 13.1 As a first step, staff should normally raise concerns with their Line Manager or with the Headteacher, where applicable.
-This might depend, however, on the seriousness and sensitivity of the issues involved and who is suspected of the wrongdoing. - 13.2 If this is not appropriate, for example, if they are the person or persons about whom the concerns relate, staff should raise their concerns with the Chair of the LAB/STG or CEO, where appropriate. - 13.3 If they are not confident that either of these will deal with their concerns properly within an academy setting, then they may raise the issue with the CEO of the Trust who may bring it to the attention of the academy and ask them to investigate or indeed investigate on the academy's behalf. - 13.4 For those staff not based in an academy, and the issue relates to the CEO, they may raise the issue with the Chair of the Board. - 13.5 If an individual is unsure whether or not to raise a concern or wants confidential advice, they may wish to consult their Trade Union.
-Alternatively, they can contact the independent charity Protect, by phone on 020 31172520.
+- 13.1 As a first step, staff should normally raise concerns with their Head of Department or with the Headteacher.
+This might depend, however, on the seriousness and sensitivity of the issues involved and who is suspected of the wrongdoing. - 13.2 If this is not appropriate, for example, if they are the person or persons about whom the concerns relate, staff should raise their concerns with the Chair of the LAB. - 13.3 If they are not confident that either of these will deal with their concerns properly, then they may raise the issue with the Chief Executive Officer of the Trust who may bring it to the attention of (insert academy name) and ask them to investigate or indeed investigate on (insert academy name) behalf. - 13.4 If an individual is unsure whether or not to raise a concern or wants confidential advice, they may wish to consult their Trade Union.
+Alternatively, they can contact the independent charity Public Concern at Work on 020 7404 6609 or at helpline@pcaw.co.uk.
 Their lawyers can give individuals free confidential advice on how to raise a concern about serious malpractice at work.
-It is possible for employers to register for assistance with Protect, for a fee.
-For additional information on Protect and how it might help you, please visit www.protect-advice.org.uk.
+It is possible for employers to register for assistance with Public Concern at Work and how it might help you, please visit https://protect-advice.org.uk/